 Historical Marker #2059,(870 See Road, Carlisle (not North Middletown) – 3/4 mile north of Jct.
 KY 537 & See Road), marks the location of the death of Edward Boone, usually called Ned.
 The story of how it happened has been told by several early pioneers, including Daniel Boone himself.

 Daniel fled on foot, and made the twenty miles to Boone’s Station by morning.
 He led a party back to the place where Ned had been shot, and found a wildcat chewing on Ned’s body.
 There was a report that they took Ned’s head to prove they had really killed Daniel.
-Daniel and the others in the party followed the trail to the Ohio River, but didn’t pursue the Indians across the Ohio.
+Daniel and the others in the party followed the trail to the Ohio River, but didn’t pursue the Shawnee group across the Ohio.
 They likely buried Ned where he was killed.
 On the way back to Boone’s Station, they killed game for Ned’s widow, Martha, and the five children.

 [Morgan, Robert.
 Boone: A Biography.
 Chapel Hill, NC: Algonquin Books of Chapel Hill, 2008, p.
 301-2.
 O’Malley, Nancy.
 Stockading Up: A Study of Pioneer Stations in the Inner Bluegrass Region of Kentucky.
 Kentucky Heritage Council, Frankfort, KY, Archaelogical Report 127, 1987, p.
 171.]